yairlempert/joshua-rainbow/content/darkroom/id-11/guide.md

 - **Film Has Denser Areas Around/Trailing From The Sprocket Holes**:
-  These are called surge marks.
-They are caused by over agitation during development.
+  If they are uniform marks trailing from the sprocket holes in pairs, and you are left handed, they may be stress marks from winding the film back into its canister backwards.
+Otherwise, these are probably surge marks, generally caused by over agitation during development.